 A Meiji adviser, Iwakura Tomomi, was the leader of a delegation of about 50 government officials on an 18-month diplomatic mission to Europe and the United States.

-This group became known as the Iwakura Mission.
+This group became known as the Iwakura Mission and it helped introduce Western ideas and technologies to Japan.

 Many suggestions for school and university improvement, factories, power plants, cultural activity, the police, military, and government came back from their trip.
-It also helped to solidify Japan's position as a modern nation state.

 In 1889, the Meiji Constitution was promulgated.
-The Meiji Constitution was modeled after the constitutions of Western countries, and it helped to solidify Japan's status as a modern nation state.
+The Meiji Constitution was modeled after the constitutions of Western countries, and it helped to solidify Japan's status as a modern nation-state.

 It defined the roles and responsibilities of the emperor, as well as all Japanese people's rights and duties.